APPLIED ECONOMETRICS - 2022/3

 This module is an introduction to the methods of specification, estimation and testing of econometric models in a general multivariate setting, with an emphasis on time series and panel data.
-The techniques are applied to real data making use of the econometric packages EViews and Stata.
+The techniques are applied to real data with the use of an econometric package.

 RISPOLI Luciano (Economics)